mgaylor/SNNAC/README.md

 	<head>
 		<!--	<h1>SNNAC - STELLAR NFT NFC ACCESS CONTROL</h1>-->
 	</head>
-	<body>The purpose of this project is to create a portable device for granting access confirmed by NFT ownership.
+	<body>The purpose of this project is to create an NFC device for granting access confirmed by NFT ownership.

 <article>
 	<h2>Project Goals:</h2>